 Honey grapefruit pâte de fruit recipe

-These grapefruit honey pâte de fruit might be the best thing that have come out of my kitchen so far this year.
+This grapefruit honey pâte de fruit might be the best thing that has come out of my kitchen so far this year.
 They are bite-sized homemade grapefruit candies that are intensely grapefruit and the flavour of honey is just right, not overwhelming.

-The recipe is adapted from Gaston Lenôtre's pâte de fruit recipe (with a little help from Zoe Bakes), but I added in a few extra weights and a final cooking temperature to make this recipe more foolproof.
+The recipe is adapted from Gaston Lenôtre's pâte de fruit recipe, but I added in a few extra weights and a final cooking temperature to make this recipe more foolproof.

 - 1 whole grapefruit ~330 grams, washed